 Nine years ago with a group of friends I began exploring the Tree of Life as a meditation and chanting practice.
 We explored the Tree for about a year, testing different paths and symbols.
-Often the paths did not feel right, being the wrong colour, letters in the wrong body part, tarot cards
+Often the paths did not feel right, being the wrong colour, letters in the wrong body part, wrong tarot cards.

-Eventually we settled on the Golden Dawn (GD) version of the Tree with the King and Queen set of colours.
+Eventually we settled on the Golden Dawn (GD) version of the Tree with the King and Queen sets of colours.
 These were as described by Aleister Crowley (1) and Dion Fortune (2).
 This version of the tree is the one most commonly studied.

 This is a valuable meditation tool and great for learning the Hebrew letters and Tarot cards as there is a clear sequence to the paths.

 This is the Tree that we explored, in ever increasing depth, until 2017.

 The Gra Version

 In 2017-18 I explored John Bonner’s book (3) and Sefer Yerzirah (SF, 4) and realized that there are many (probably hundreds) of versions of the Tree.
 Ted Andrews (5) said the same thing, while giving details of the GD paths.
 In other versions of the Tree, although the characteristics of the Sephirot are fairly constant, the paths between them vary greatly.
 There are many ways to get to the same destination.
 Each study group must to develop their own path work.